 - Spear-Phishing – Spear-phishing is when a threat actor constructs a phishing attack specifically targeting a group of people.
 Instead of using something very generic they’ll use tactics more in line with the company’s day to day business operations.

 - Whaling – Whaling is a specialized version of spear-phishing which targets high-level individuals including, but not limited to, Partners, Presidents, CIOs, and CEOs of organizations.

 Phishing Email Example

 What really sets the hook on users during phishing scam attempts isn’t just the fact the email looks real, but that they come with a sense of urgency or threat attached.
 Here is a prime example of a phishing attempt that claims to be from Office 365.
 Notice how odd the domain address looks and even the user address looks off.
 The body contains a threat of account closure and a link to what is likely a phishing website built to harvest credentials.

 The Cost of Securing Your Organization

 Email is a great tool that allows us to do so much in real time.
 Unfortunately, there are cybercriminals exploiting technology for their own personal gain.
 According to the FBI, losses due to BEC in organizations are beyond $12.5 billion to date, with the average cost of a data breach reaching $3.9 million.

 The yearly cost to continually educate your current and new employees?
 In most cases, it would cost below 1% of the average amount of a data breach and save you time, resources and immense damage to your brand.
-The Anders Technology Group is here to help protect your business from cyber security attacks that could cost you time and money.
+The Anders Technology Services Group is here to help protect your business from cyber security attacks that could cost you time and money.
 Our team can implement a cyber security training program within your company to educate employees on the latest best practices to avoid cyber attacks.
 Contact an Anders advisor to learn more.